symbol/symbol-docs/source/guides/network/supernode-enrollment.rst

    This sends a transaction linking the supplemental keys to the main account.
 This transaction pays a small :doc:`fee <../../concepts/fees>` so make sure your main account has **extra funds** beyond the requirements of the Supernode program.

+   .. note:: During the test period, heavy testing might artificially increase transaction fees.
+If ``symbol-bootstrap`` appears to be frozen with the message ``Announcing Simple Transaction hash...`` try increasing the transaction fee with adding a ``--maxFee 10000000`` parameter, for example.

 5. **Enroll in the Supernode program**.

    .. code-block:: bash